Sanglorian/orcus/Orcus Classes and Powers - current.md

 Sylvan multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Ranger group (e.g. Sylvan), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Sylvan class, or if you already have a secondary class.

-**Spirit's Mantle (Level 1):** You belong to the Ranger group and the Sylvan class (along with any other groups and classes that you belong to), with Sylvan becoming your "secondary class".
+**Spirit's Mantle (Level 1):** You belong to the Sylvan class (along with any other classes that you belong to), with Sylvan becoming your "secondary class".
 You gain the following benefits:

 * Choose a rampage power.
 Once per encounter, you can use that power.